 Shadowhound - Text by Todd Drashner Bionano based infiltration and combat device.
 Shadowhounds have no definite shape, but are able to alter their form (usually over a period of several minutes to hours) to suit whatever conditions or situations they encounter.
 Shadowhounds derive their name from both their matte black outer layer (used to absorb solar energy) and one of their most common appearance defaults as a roughly canine shaped quadrupedal form.

 Skill Module - Text by Ryan B A class of software augment that operates by interfacing with a sophont’s central nervous system to provide and/or teach a specific set of skills.

 Softbot - Text by M. Alan Kazlev Biological robot, an alife built entire of organic components.
 It is alive like any carbon- or exotic-chemistry based life-form.
 May be of any intelligence grade, from subsapient to transapient.

 Space Spiders - Text by Steve Bowers Vacuum and zero gee adapted, sentient or semisentient spidersplices, from micro-scale to giant; usually capable of producing buckyfibre silk.
 Contribute to many megascale building projects, sometimes controlled directly by transcended postspiders.

-Spaceweed - Text by Steve Bowers and John B Bladderwrack (Fucus vesiculosus) - modification that can develop in Gas Giant rings, with a small (100-200m) bladder full of breathable air, and edible fruit and nuts growing on the inside.
+Spaceweed - Text by Steve Bowers and John B A gengineered organism based on bladderwrack (Fucus vesiculosus) that has been modified so that it that can develop in Gas Giant rings, with a small (100-200 metres) bladder full of breathable air, and edible fruit and nuts growing on the inside.
 The bladders are loosely connected, with insulated flexible corridors between the bladders, and all the ice and rock of the rings incorporated into the spaceweed to avoid collision damage.